 Encourage Reviews the Smart Way

-More and better reviews = more trust = more new customers.
-But most happy guests don’t leave reviews unless you ask.
+More and better reviews means more trust, which means more new customers.
+But most happy guests do not leave reviews unless you ask.

 3. Turn Online Attention Into First-Time Visits